Pangbourne: Transport

+Recreational Groups

 Pangbourne and District Silver Band

-The history of the Pangbourne Band began in 1893 when a fife and drum band used to rehearse in a shed behind the water mill, but when the First World War broke out the band broke up, re-forming in 1919 after the Armistice.
+The history of the Pangbourne Band began in 1893 when a fife and drum band used to rehearse in a shed behind the water mill, but when the First World War broke out the band broke up, reforming in 1919 after the Armistice.
 Regular concerts were held from then until the outbreak of the Second World War, when many of the bandsmen served in the Armed Forces and the band again broke up and the instruments were held in storage.

 In 1962, Henry Fuller, a local tutor, started the village brass group.
 Local musicians became involved when the old instruments were recovered from storage, and the band was established as a full-size contesting brass band within a few years.
 In 2009, Pangbourne All-Comers' Band was begun, incorporating brass and, for parade days, drums and bell lyre glockenspiel.

+Pangbourne Twinning Association

+Pangbourne has been twinned with the French Village of Houdan, in Brittany, for over 30 years.
+Every year the Pangbourne twinning association holds fundraising events such as a sales stand at the Pangbourne Fete where they speak French to those who are interested in practising the language.

+Pangbourne Tennis Club

+Pangbourne Tennis club consists of three tennis courts and a club house and has close links to the bowls club next door.
+In 2024, the club won the LTA award for National Club of the Year.

+1st Purley and Pangbourne (Scouts)

+Pangbourne is linked to the neighbouring village of Purley and together have multiple sections in both villages for children between the ages of 4 and 18 including Squirrels, Beavers, Cubs, Scouts and Explorers.

+Pangbourne Rotary Club

+The Pangbourne Rotary Club, a charitable organization who's aim is to help the community, was formed in 1989 and meets once a week at the Bull.